RE-DOCTOR-AI/Android-SDK-Documentation/README.md

 ```
 <img width="670" alt="image" src="https://user-images.githubusercontent.com/125552714/230612913-ddd48a12-26d7-4d4a-a233-2e4942b8ed55.png">

-### Using
-You can download this repo and request for the latest SDK archive so that you can check how the integration is working.

 #### License key
 Bear in mind that license key has expiration date (it will be agreed on separately with your company).